FOMO-GOBBLE/fomo3d-docs/pages/fomo3d-launchpad/launching-a-project.md

      NOTE: In order for a token to be considered bonded, it will require approximately 80 SOL.

 2. **Marketing and Community Engagement**:
    - Shill your token on the Unofficial Solana.Fun Launchpad telegram channel.
-The FOMO3D team does not actively manage this channel and is community supported. (contact-and-support/contact-and-support.md)
+The FOMO3D team does not actively manage this channel and is community supported.
+[Contact and Support](../contact-and-support.md)

 3. **Listing and Launch**:
    - FOMO3D is currently developing auto-bond and pool creation for projects that launch.
 If you token SOL pair is not listed on the Liquidity pools page, you will need to manually create a pool.
 If any issues reach out to the FOMO3D team on Telegram.